learlab/itell/apps/demo/content/textbook/17-putting-ethics-into-practice.md

     correct: false
   - answer: "d.\tDoes the answer have practical implications? "
     correct: false
-- !Structured
-  question: "9.\tWhich of the following is the best way to ensure privacy, if possible? "
+- question: "9.\tWhich of the following is the best way to ensure privacy, if possible? "
   answers:
   - answer: "a.\tMaintain confidentiality"
     correct: false